 “We Don’t Talk About Haman” – This Purim parody video from Temple Emanuel of Beverley Hills tells the story of the Megillah in a humourous way.

 Mayim Bialik: The Story of Purim – This short video by Mayim Bialik provides a brief explanation of the events of the Purim story.

 What is Purim? – This short video by Bimbam gives an overview of the holiday’s origins, mitzvot, and traditions.

 Purim Medley – This animated video by Micha Gamerman has a medley of popular Purim songs in Hebrew.

 The Maccabeats: Purim Song – This song parody by the Maccabeats gives an overview of the Purim story.

-Shalom Sesame: Purim Story – This animated video by Shalom Sesame tells the story of Purim
+Shalom Sesame: Purim Story – This animated video by Shalom Sesame tells the story of Purim for young children.

 Quick Purim Play – This short retelling of the Purim story works well for students of all ages.